-Pete Carroll on what went wrong on defense, what went right in the passing game, and Doug Baldwin’s ‘extraordinary’ effort
+Pete Carroll on what went wrong on defense, what went right in the passing game

 Carroll was also left frustrated that the Seahawks could not recover any of Carolina's five fumbles.

-The Seahawks are finally back in Seattle to stay for a while.
+The Seahawks finally are back in Seattle to stay for a while.

-After having played seven of their first 11 games on the road — the most of any team in the NFL to this point — the Seahawks return this week to host the 49ers on Sunday.
-It’s the first of two in a row at CenturyLink Field — the first time that has happened this season — and the beginning of four of five at home to end the regular season.
+After having played seven of their first 11 games on the road — the most of any team in the NFL to this point — the Seahawks return home to meet the 49ers on Sunday.
+It’s the first of two consecutive at CenturyLink Field — the first time that has happened this season — and the beginning of four of five at home to end the regular season.

-That December home stretch is among the many reasons coach Pete Carroll was brimming with optimism when he met the media Monday following Sunday’s 30-27 win at Carolina, which put Seattle over the .500 mark, at 6-5, for the first time this season.
+That December home stretch is among the many reasons coach Pete Carroll was brimming with optimism when he met the media Monday following the 30-27 victory Sunday at Carolina, which put Seattle over the .500 mark, at 6-5, for the first time this season.

 “We were fortunate to get a win and get out of there,’’ Carroll said.